 Foggy: I found out quite a lot about myself, that I’m more of a people person than I thought I was.
 I didn’t like the idea of being around strangers, people I didn’t know, but I probably helped out more than anyone and enjoyed it.

 Bikesure: What are you looking forward to the most about returning to the jungle?

-Foggy: This will be probably be the only time I will go back and it will be good to stand back and look at it from a different perspective.
-I’m sure I’ll be reminiscing about last year and it will be a bit strange not being involved but I’m really looking forward it.
+Foggy: This will probably be the only time I will go back and it will be good to stand back and look at it from a different perspective.
+I’m sure I’ll be reminiscing about last year and it will be a bit strange not being involved but I’m really looking forward to it.

 Bikesure: Who would you most like to see go into the jungle in a future series?